 Study Abroad Opportunities

-Florida State University's International Programs (FSU IP) is consistently ranked in the top 30 of U.S. universities in the number of students who study abroad.
+Florida State University's International Programs (FSU IP) is consistently ranked in the top 25 of U.S. universities in the number of students who study abroad.
 Every year we send approximately 1,500 students across the world to study in our multiple locations.
-Studying abroad is not just for college students, your students can participate while still in high school.